 Membership -- focus on increasing membership to the green committee as well as increasing Green Certified Firms

 Green Certification Criteria Sub-Committee -- to address certification criteria on an ongoing basis; to look at certified firm/office recognition

 The CMBA will certify participating firms/offices as Green, in accordance with the criteria laid out below.
 All local law firms/offices employing one or more CMBA members are eligible to apply for CMBA Green Certification.
 To have your firm or office CMBA Green Certified, a firm/office contact or administrator must demonstrate, in writing, that the firm/office is in compliance with the established criteria.
 Certified firms/offices will be recognized by way of an annual certificate and online at the CMBA website.

-Requests for 2014-2016 certification are being accepted.
-The Green Initiative Committee will recognize new and renewing firms/offices on October 10 at the David Webster Greener Way to Work Day luncheon (see the events tab).
+Requests for 2015-2017 certification are being accepted.
+The Green Initiative Committee will recognize new and renewing firms/offices at the David Webster Greener Way to Work Day luncheon each fall (see the events tab).
 Certified firms will be listed periodically in the CMBA Bar Journal and added to the list of certified firms below.

 We encourage you to apply for CMBA Green Certification or Green + Certification using our online forms.
 Details for both levels are listed below.

 (APPLY ONLINE HERE)